What is private health insurance?

 In emergency situations waiting lists aren't an issue, so if you don't mind being seen in a public hospital by an appointed doctor, then there's no reason not to use the public system.

 What is the difference between combined cover and pre-packaged cover?

 Combined cover is a separate hospital cover and separate extras cover bought together.

 Packaged cover is where the hospital and extras benefits are fixed within the one product.

-With Frank, you can combine any of our Basic, Better, Max or Top Hospital options with a Some or Lots Extras product or choose one of our pre-packaged ‘Bundles’.
+With Frank, you can combine any of our Basic, Better, Max or Top Hospital options with a Some, Lots, Simple, Everyday or More Extras product or choose one of our pre-packaged ‘Bundles’.